chutsu/chutsu.github.com/blog/121203-Problem_Querying_a_Sharded_MongoDB_Cluster_with_MongoDB_Java_Driver.md

-# Problem Querying a Sharded MongoDB Cluster with MongoDB Java Driver 2.9.* or 2.10.*
+# Problem Querying a Sharded MongoDB Cluster with MongoDB Java Driver

+**Note**: The following note concerns Java MongoDB Driver 2.9.* or 2.10.*

 Recently I setup a sharded MongoDB cluster, with each shard as single nodes rather than replica-sets (not recommeded).
 The problem I was having is that